 I was a fan of the original LectroFan Classic, often using it while I work to cut out noise from outside.
 And in desperate times, I’ve used it to help me sleep on noisier nights.

-The LectroFan Evo addresses some of the very few criticisms of the original model, and only misses one – the lack of a rechargeable internal battery.
+The LectroFan Evo fixed some of my criticisms of the original model, and only missed one – the lack of a rechargeable internal battery.

-I like how they’ve included a headphone jack, so you can listen to the white noise without irritating anyone else.
-It’s also good that they’ve made it easier to cycle between the fan or white noise sounds.
-It might sound like a minor detail, but it cuts in half the sounds you need to go through to find your favorite.
+I like how they’ve included a headphone jack, so you can listen to the white noise without disturbing anyone else.
+It’s also good that they’ve made it easier to cycle between the fan or white noise sounds; it cuts in half the sounds you need to scan through to find your favourite.